 Thanks to the powerful partnerships with the Madera school district, elected officials, and other public and private partners, the City of Madera voted unanimously to establish a Youth Commission on September 5, 2018.

-Just in the last year, YLI-supported youth commissions have helped pass policies that create jobs for youth, institute restorative justice practices for underage drinking, and ensure that juvenile fees are removed from the books, among other incredible policy wins.
-In Madera, it will become a key platform for bringing youth voice to the decision-making table.
+yli-supported youth commissions across the state have helped pass policies that create jobs for youth, institute restorative justice practices for underage drinking, and ensure that juvenile fees are removed from the books, among other important policy wins.
+In Madera, the Youth Commission is a key platform for bringing youth voice to the decision-making table.

-The first Commission will be comprised of 7 young people.
-Applications are now being accepted for the 2018-2020 term.
-All Madera youth 15-21 years old are welcome to apply — LGBTQ+ youth and youth of color are highly encouraged to apply!
+We’re recruiting for honorary commissioners and all district seats.
+Madera youth 15-21 years old are welcome to apply — LGBTQ+ youth and youth of color are highly encouraged!